Unified Triplet-Level Hallucination Evaluation for Large Vision-Language Models: Tri-HE Construction

 \section{Tri-HE Construction}

-Following the formulation in~\sref{sec:setting}, in this section, we provide a detailed discussion on how to construct our \textbf{Tri-HE} benchmark for a unified triplet-level evaluation of both hallucinations in LVLMs.
+Following the formulation in~\sref{sec:setting}, in this section, we provide a detailed discussion on how to construct our benchmark Tri-HE for a unified triplet-level evaluation of both hallucinations in LVLMs.

-\paragraph{Dataset.} We build Tri-HE upon the GQA dataset~\cite{hudson2018gqa}, which requires LVLMs to conduct commonsense reasoning based on a given image.
-The provision of scene graph annotations aligns with our formulation of hallucination evaluation at the triplet-level.